Optable/optable-web-sdk/README.md

 Note the presence of the `async` attribute, which instructs browsers to load the library asynchronously and not block the page from rendering.

-## Versionning
+## Versioning

-When publishing its SDK, Optable follows [Semantic Versionning](https://semver.org/) conventions.
+When publishing its SDK, Optable follows [Semantic Versioning](https://semver.org/) conventions.
 You can therefore expect that there will not be any breaking API changes if you are tracking a particular major version.

 ## Domains and Cookies